griga23/shoe-store/lab1.md

 * choose AWS region (remember the Lastname rule above), click `continue` and
 * enter Pool Name: `cc_flink_compute_pool` with 10 Confluent Flink Units (CFU) and
 * click `Continue` button and then `Finish`.
+*
 The pool will be provisioned and ready to use in a couple of moments.
+AWS Pools take 1-2 minutes.
+Azure Pools can take 5-7 minutes as of today (January 2024).

 ![image](terraform/img/flinkpool.png)